Kotlin/KEEP/proposals/stdlib/KEEP-0382-uuid.md

 We have examined which UUID versions can be correctly generated within the stdlib and which versions are popular.

+Some versions require functionality not available in the Standard library, or not available across all supported platforms.

+For example, UUID versions 2, 3, and 5 require support of `MD5` and `SHA-1` hash functions, which are currently unsupported.
+Correctly generating time-based UUIDs (versions 1, 6, 7) comes with its own set of challenges as proper generation have to guarantee monotonicity.
+Such a guarantee is hard to support without making different trade-offs.

+In terms of popularity, our findings indicate that in approximately 90 percent of cases users generate a UUID version 4 (random).
+Yet another UUID version gaining popularity, especially in domains relative to databases, is version 7.

+Hence, it was decided to implement only UUID versions 4 and 7 generation for now, and consider providing generators for other versions based on demand and technical limitations we have.

+Corresponding generator functions were named `Uuid.generateV4()` and `Uuid.generateV7()`.
+For convenience, a `Uuid.random()` function is also provided. `Uuid.random()` generates V4 UUID and is fully replaceable with `Uuid.generateV4()`, yet its name is more friendly to users who unfamiliar with UUID and only need to generate any random UUID.

+Both UUID version 4 and 7 include a random part that [should be](https://www.rfc-editor.org/rfc/rfc9562.html#name-unguessability) generated using a cryptographically secure pseudorandom number generator (CSPRNG).
+Implementations provided in the Standard library utilize CSPRNGs available on a platform.
+For more details about the underlying APIs used to produce the random `Uuid` in each of the supported targets, refer to the official documentation of UUID generation functions.

-Correctly generating time-based UUIDs is not straightforward.
+UUID V7 is a time-based UUID, and as it was mentioned, correctly generating time-based UUIDs is not straightforward.
 Each new UUID must have a timestamp that is not earlier than the timestamp of the previously generated one.
-Handling clock rollbacks and system restarts would require storing the last generated UUID in stable storage, as described in the [RFC](https://www.rfc-editor.org/rfc/rfc9562.html#name-uuid-generator-states).
-We believe the Standard Library is not an appropriate place to implement such logic.
-Hence, it was decided not to implement the generation of time-based UUIDs.

-The popularity of each UUID version was also explored.
-Our findings indicate that in approximately 90 percent of cases users generate a UUID version 4 (random).
-Excluding time-based UUIDs, this figure rises to over 97 percent.

-Considering this, it was decided to initially provide an API only for generating version 4 (random) UUIDs.
-These UUIDs are produced using a cryptographically secure pseudorandom number generator (CSPRNG) available on the platform.
-For more details about the underlying APIs used to produce the random `Uuid` in each of the supported targets, refer to the official documentation of the `Uuid.random()` function.
+[RFC](https://www.rfc-editor.org/rfc/rfc9562.html#name-uuid-best-practices) describes multiple possible trade-offs in its "UUID Best Practices" section, and for UUID V7 generation we decided to guarantee a monotonicity of generated UUIDs within an application lifetime.
+Providing no monotonicity guarantees would compromise the whole point of UUID V7 existence, and providing monotonicity for a different scope would be hard or impossible.
+Please refer to `Uuid.generateV7()` documentation for additional details on monotonicity guarantee and how it is implemented.

+With all that being said about version 7's monotonicity, there are scenarios requiring creation of such UUIDs corresponding for some fixed moment in time.
+For example, inserting events corresponding to past moments of time into a database.

+To accommodate generation of such UUIDs we provided additional function - `Uuid.generateV7NonMonotonicAt(timestamp: Instant)`.
+As the name suggests, this function generates `Uuid` for a given `Instant`, and it does not provide any monotonicity guarantees (meaning that two `Uuid`s generated for the same `timestamp` value are not guaranteed to be ordered in any particular way).

 #### UUID string formats the Kotlin Standard Library should parse and format to